Not-Juan-D/Alfred/README.md

 Besides, why would someone give up the service they were enjoying so much that they sometimes wouldn't even bother paying for a premium subscription, when you can rather choose to just 'swap' with ease between apps and windows?

 A few swaps and presses are not a big deal, compared to rebuilding all your playlists and stuff on a new environment you're not very familiar of.

+Moreover, almost every wired and wireless earphones and headsets now come with an integrated remote of its own, so even the simplest remotes and controls are not very critical or helpful to the user's convenience.

 So based on the points stated above, a music player or controller of any kind was excluded from the final prototype.